andgineer/sorokin.engineer/posts/en/_posts/2016-11-07-athena_web_page_to_pdf.md

 It has two features to be beautiful.

-In 1st PDF is just exact representation of what I see in web browser.
+For 1st PDF is just exact representation of what I see in web browser.
-In fact it take screen shot so no wonder here but still great.
+In fact it takes screen shot so no wonder here but still great.

-In 2nd Athena developers made their product extremly easy to use.
+For 2nd Athena developers made their product extremly easy to use.

 You want web service to convert on the fly?
 Ok:
 {% highlight bash %}